spcourse/sp2/20 News/package/10 package.md

         ...
 ```

-There are many ways to write documentation, you can find some examples [here](https://docs.python-guide.org/writing/documentation/).
-The most important is consistency: pick one style and stick to it.
+There are many ways to write documentation, but a very popular style is NumPy style documentation.
+Have a look at some examples [here](Example NumPy Style Python Docstrings — napoleon 0.7 documentation) and use this style of documentation.